angelinale1104/Flixster/README.md

 <img src="https://media.giphy.com/media/rjifMp6sAkuw25NNzi/giphy.gif"><br>

 Landscape view of the app

 <img src="https://media.giphy.com/media/agl8x20krVDwSBByx5/giphy.gif"><br>

 The transition between portrait and landscape orientation of the app

 <img src="https://media.giphy.com/media/91UUbTiEtuHQyxOITz/giphy.gif"><br>

 ### Notes
 Describe any challenges encountered while building the app.

+- I had some trouble figuring out how to add teh XML file for the landscape orientation even though I have followed the instructions.
+After figuring out how to add the landscape view for the app, the UI still does not look like what I expected.
+However, after adding a separate layout file for the landscape view instead of reusing the layout file of the portrait view, I was able to make the UI look like what I want in both orientations.
+- I also encountered some troubles using Glide to add more style to the images.
+However, after giving it some thoughts, I realized that I can change the styles of the images (i.e add border, add margin, etc) directly in Android Studio without having to use effects from Glide library.
+- Finally, since the demo GIFs I recorded was a bit long, I could not figure out how to make the hosted GIF files look better when being included in this README.
+The website that hosts my GIFs compresses the files, which makes them a little blurry.

 ### Open-source libraries used